paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

     /// were included.
 If even the base block should not be finalized due to a dispute,
     /// then `None` should be returned on the channel.
     ///
-    /// The block descriptions begin counting upwards from the given `base_number`.
+    /// The block descriptions begin counting upwards from the block after the given `base_number`.
+The `base_number`
+    /// is typically the number of the last finalized block but may be slightly higher.
+This block
+    /// is inevitably going to be finalized so it is not accounted for by this function.
     DetermineUndisputedChain {
         base_number: BlockNumber,
         block_descriptions: Vec<(BlockHash, SessionIndex, Vec<CandidateHash>)>,